-Returning undergraduate students who are expected to return the following year are sent financial aid application information in January prior to the start of the upcoming academic year.
+Returning undergraduate students who are expected to return the following year are sent the Springfield College financial aid application/information in January prior to the start of the upcoming academic year.
 The priority application date for returning students is May 1.
 Late applications may reduce access to financial aid.